clairima/AirBnB_clone/README.md

 - `__file_path`: A string representing the path to the JSON file (e.g., `file.json`).
 - `__objects`: A dictionary that stores all objects by `<class name>.id` (e.g., to store a `BaseModel` object with `id=12121212`, the key will be `BaseModel.12121212`).

-## Console Interface using hbnb package
+## Console Interface using cmd package

 The AirBnB Clone project provides a console interface for interacting with the application.
-The interface is implemented using the `hbnb` package in Python.
+The interface is implemented using the `cmd` package in Python.
 Here are the available commands:

 1. `quit`:
    - Description: Exits the program.